 We’re different, and we think you’ll like that.

-Our training environment is inclusive of all genders, size, physical strength, ability, and age.
+Our training environment is inclusive of all genders, sizes, physical strengths, abilities and ages.
 We foster and expect mutual respect, discipline, and control from our students, as that is the Shaolin way.
 We build community among our students by collectively sharing and supporting one another as we each strive to meet our individual goals.

-While our instructor team focuses on the day to day group and private instruction we provide to children, women, and men – from age four and older — our team is constantly learning, too.
+While our instructor team focuses on the day to day group and private instruction we provide to children, teens, and adults – from age four and older — our team is constantly learning, too.
 We learn from each other including our students, sharing ideas to make our classes better.
-Sr. Masters Steve and Lisa have accompanied Grandmaster DeMasco several times to train and study at the Shaolin Temple and other SDSS Pittsburgh instructors have trained there as well, bringing authenticity to what we teach and how we teach .
+Master Michele has accompanied Sr. Masters Steve and Lisa and Grandmaster DeMasco to train and study at the Shaolin Temple, and several of our other instructors have trained there as well, bringing authenticity to what we teach and how we teach .
 Each of our instructors has spent years with our dojo, first as students forging their own paths in the martial arts.
 We hold regular instructor team meetings and development sessions as a way to keep learning and improving upon what we do.

 The origins of our practice (Shaolin Chuan Fa, “The Way of the Fist”) can be traced back 1,600 years to the Shaolin temples in China.
 Around the 6th century, despite a long history of martial arts training, the Shaolin monks realized that their existing methods of self-defense were not effective enough to protect the temple and themselves.
 As a result, they created the Shaolin Chuan Fa system which uses the five basic animal forms—tiger, crane, leopard, snake, and dragon—as the foundation of their training.
 By the 1500s, Chuan Fa had become the most effective self-defense system in China and later expanded into Japan where it became known as “kara te” (literally “empty hand”.)
 Today we practice Shaolin Chuan Fa/Shaolin Kempo, Shaolin Kung Fu and the grappling techniques of Jiu Jitsu or Chin Na.